ingnelson/scrooge/README.md

 # Scrooge
-Scrooge is a server that proxy HTTP requests and stream the responses in chunks of a specific size.
+A server that proxy HTTP requests and stream the responses in chunks of a specific size.

 The implementation is based on [hyper_reverse_proxy](https://docs.rs/hyper-reverse-proxy/).